 We could go on, but let these observations suffice to show that our city suffers its share of ills.
 So, was Plato right and is the solution to have philosophers installed as Kings and Queens in City Hall?
 While it would be tempting to say that it would depend on the philosopher, we believe the wiser course is to reject this picture altogether.
 Philosophers as such cannot save us; they (we) are not experts on how to live nor are they in exclusive possession of normative truths.
 The ideals that guide us are not discovered by an individual thinker’s unfettered use of her reason, but rather, as the 20th century philosopher Iris Marion Young insisted, constructed from the robust consideration of the “possibilities suggested by actual experience.”
 Constructing such ideals is what the activity of philosophy is for, an activity that is in principle open to all and most effective when pursued collaboratively.
 Philosophy is the critical reflection on inherently human practices, undertaken in the hope of understanding how they have come to be and how, if possible, they might be improved or superseded.
 Only by engaging in this too often neglected but essential effort are we likely to find better ways of being human.
 Our more modest (though no less profound) suggestion, therefore, is that philosophers begin to figure in and facilitate our city’s discourse and deliberations.
 Let them be midwives to the birth of a better New York.

-We have created Phi on New York to help bring this new situation about.
+We have created The Gotham Republic to help bring this new situation about.
 We intend it to be a forum where the city’s philosophers can initiate and contribute to the sort of rethinking we need on matters that effect the well-being of all us.
 The better answers we seek to outstanding questions on issues such as education, housing, sustainable development, climate change, criminal justice, food security, rapid technological innovations and the ensuing transformation of our economy often turn on how we frame their underlying ethical, epistemological, aesthetic, and metaphysical dimensions.
 In some cases we will find that getting better answers will require asking better questions, and in every case our commitment to justice will demand that we address these problems from every possible perspective, not merely from the point of view of those who stand to profit.
 The choices we make and the policies we pursue determine who in this city flourishes and who does not.
 We envision a New York where everyone is justified in believing a good life is possible.
-At Phi on New York, we are committed to finding our way there.
+At The Gotham Republic, we are committed to finding our way there.